a-soren/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model

 2. What is an event?

+Something a user does to trigger a function

 3. What is an event listener?

+a function that waits for the event from the user

 4. Why would we convert a NodeList into an Array?

+to gain access to array methods like .forEach

 5. What is a component?

+a reuasable set of code to manipulate HTML

 ### Git Set up